Dalin1977331/MUNet/README.md

 ![](Figure/figure%201.jpg)

-## Requirements
+# Project Setup and Requirements

 To set up the environment for this project, follow the steps below:

-### 1. Create the Conda Environment
+## 1. Create the Conda Environment

+The first step is to create a Conda environment specifically for this project.
+This helps to ensure that the project dependencies are isolated and do not interfere with other Python projects or system-wide libraries.

-You can create a Conda environment named `MUNet` by running the following command:
+You can create a Conda environment named `MUNet` by running the following command in your terminal or command prompt:

 ```bash
 conda env create -f environment.yaml